markonikovic/globalBondTraining/README.md

   - text to help drivers with location, passenger names.
   - it's important to always know where is the driver.
   - drivers accept rides, they can set their own status in the app, in 50% of cases.
 When they don't it's necessary to call them.
-  - communication should be kept simple
+  - communication should be kept simple.

 - software:
   - *Limoanywhere*